 STATE CENTRAL COMMITTEE

-The SCC, or State Central Committee, is the governing authority of the Democratic Party of Oregon (DPO), which means the SCC runs the DPO (the Democratic Party of Oregon).
+The State Central Committee (SCC), is the governing authority of the Democratic Party of Oregon (DPO), which means the SCC runs the DPO.
 Since the DPO is a political party organization it does not have any formal power over elected Democrats.
 But, the SCC has the power to vote for resolutions urging elected officials to introduce legislation, vote a certain way, or lobby others on issues the SCC deems important.
 The SCC operates much like our county Central Committee (CC), with a general membership assembly, standing committees, and officers.
-Each county elects delegates to represent it at the SCC based on their population.
-Those delegates must be registered Democrats in the county for which they are running.
-Multnomah County currently has 21 delegates to the SCC, and the chair is an automatic delegate.
-We also elect alternates to fill in when there are absences and vacancies.
+Each county elects delegates to represent it at the SCC based on its population.
+Those delegates must be registered Democrats in the county they are running.
 Learn more about the SCC below.

 Multnomah County SCC Members

-Multnomah County currently receives 21 delegates to the SCC, and the chair is an automatic delegate.
+Multnomah County currently receives 21 delegates to the SCC, the chair and vice-chair 1 are automatic delegates.
 We also elect alternates to fill in when there are absences and vacancies.
 All of our SCC delegates and alternates are “at large”, meaning they serve all of Multnomah County rather than being elected to represent districts.
 Our delegates are all volunteers, no one is paid.
 But the DPO does offer travel grants that delegates can apply for to ensure the cost of traveling across the state does not prohibit participation.
 Our delegates select a Delegation Chair who is responsible for tracking delegate attendance to each meeting and reporting the business of the SCC to the CC.
-If a delegate misses two meetings without notice or misses three meetings total, they may be removed from the delegation.
+If a delegate misses two meetings without notice or misses three meetings in total, they may be removed from the delegation.
 The CC can direct the delegates to vote a certain way on motion, though failure to comply does not result in a delegate’s automatic removal from the delegation.

 SCC Officers and Executive Committee

-The SCC elects its officers and a representative body, like our Eboard, that is called the Executive Committee (EC).
+The SCC elects its officers and a representative body that is called the Executive Committee (EC).
 The EC is not permitted to act on behalf of the SCC unless the SCC has specifically delegated the duties to the EC, or in the event of an emergency (which would be an unforeseen circumstance requiring an immediate response).
 The EC comprises the party officers, standing committee chairs, representatives elected from three regions of the state, chairs of special group caucuses, representatives from each Congressional District, and any elected Democrat to Congress, statewide office, or state legislature.
-Though elected Democrats are members of the Executive Committee, most do not show up for the SCC meetings, or even most Executive Committee meetings.
+Though elected Democrats are members of the EC, most do not show up for the SCC meetings, or even most EC meetings.